radioactivedecay/radioactivedecay/README.md

 ### High numerical precision decay calculations

-``radioactivedecay`` includes a high numerical precision mode for decay calculations employing SymPy arbitrary-precision routines.
-This can give more accurate results for decay chains containing both radionuclides with very long and very short half-lives.
+``radioactivedecay`` includes a high numerical precision mode employing SymPy arbitrary-precision routines.
+This can give more accurate results for decay calculations with chains containing both radionuclides with very long and very short half-lives.
 Access it using the ``decay_high_precision()`` method:

 ```pycon
 >>> inv = rd.Inventory({'U-238': 1.0})